derekeder/csv-to-html-table/README.md

 * `allow_download` if true, shows a link to download the CSV file.
 Defaults to `false`
 * `datatable_settings` DataTables configuration.
 See [their documentation](http://datatables.net/reference/option/).

+### 4. Run it

-4. You can run this by uploading it to a web server, or locally using this handy python command:
+You can run this by uploading it to a web server, or locally using this handy python command:

 ```bash
 python -m SimpleHTTPServer